Maestro FZ-1 Fuzz-Tone: Early use of fuzz effects

 In the late 1950s, guitarist Link Wray began intentionally overdriving his vacuum tube amplifiers to create a noisy and "dirty" sound for his solos after an accidental discovery.
 Wray also poked holes in his speaker cones with pencils to further distort the tone, used electro-mechanical echo chambers (then usually employed by singers), the recent powerful and "fat" Gibson humbucking pickups, and controlled "feedback" (Larsen effect).
 The resultant sound can be heard on his influential 1958 instrumental, "Rumble" and Rawhide.
-In 1961, while recording the Marty Robbins song "Don't Worry", a fuzzy tone accidentally caused by a faulty preamplifier in the Quonset Hut Studio's mixing console distorted session musician Grady Martin's guitar part.
+In 1961, while recording the Marty Robbins song "Don't Worry", a fuzzy tone accidentally caused by a faulty preamplifier in Bradley Studio B's mixing console distorted session musician Grady Martin's guitar part.
 Later that year Martin recorded an instrumental tune under his own name using the same faulty preamp.
 The song, released on the Decca label, was called "The Fuzz", and Martin is generally credited as the discoverer of the "fuzz effect."
 Shortly thereafter, the American instrumental rock band The Ventures asked their friend, session musician and electronics enthusiast Orville "Red" Rhodes for help recreating the Grady Martin "fuzz" sound.
 Rhodes offered The Ventures a fuzzbox he had made, which they used to record "2000 Pound Bee" in 1962.